 - ECOTRON Hasselt University – High-tech research with full microclimate control

 The UHasselt ECOTRON (https://www.uhasselt.be/FieldResearchCentre) exists of 13 high-tech ecosystem rooms of which the microclimate can be perfectly controlled, for instance to mimic different climate change scenarios.
 Local site managers Prof. Nathalie Beenaerts, Prof. François Rineau and Prof. Nadia Soudzilovskaia will show us around the impressive infrastructure, will explain the functioning of the ecosystem rooms and will elaborate on their ongoing research.

 - Hoge Kempen – Microclimate research in Belgium’s only national park

 Hoge Kempen National Park covers more than 12.000 ha of protected forest and heathland (https://www.nationaalparkhogekempen.be/en).
 We will make a walk in the Mechelse Heide, one of the best conserved heathlands of the national park.
 Along the way, our guides Prof. Nathalie Beenaerts, Prof. François Rineau and Prof. Nadia Soudzilovskaia will give some background on the vulnerable ecosystems we cross and demonstrate some of their observational research sites.

 The excursion runs from 9 AM until 6 PM and includes bus transport from Antwerp and a sandwich lunch.
 More practical details will be provided shortly before the event.
-Registration and payment will be together with the conference registration, opening on October 15th.
+Registration and payment will be together with the conference registration, or separately at a later date.